-A Man Reportedly Tried To Torch A Huge Spider But Set His Apartment On Fire In The Process
+A California Man May Have Accidentally Set His Apartment On Fire While Trying To Torch A Huge Spider

 For reference, this is a wolf spider (warning it is an actual pic of a spider):

 Wisegarver did not immediately respond to a request for comment.
-But Redding Fire Marshal Craig Wittner told BuzzFeed that the spider attack is what tenants said they were doing.
+But Redding Fire Marshal Craig Wittner told BuzzFeed News that the spider attack is what tenants said they were doing.

 "And it was such an interesting comment that it grew legs and spread like wildfire," he said, adding that the fire department's investigation remains ongoing.